POINT OF VIEW

 Take advantage of RPA and transform data and processes

-The use of multiple systems to store the same data opens the risk of misinformation, duplication, or even gaps in data due to it being splintered in various locations.
-RPA can ensure that services have access to this data to create more efficient processes for staff, residents, and external services (NHS, etc.).
+The use of multiple systems to store the same data increases the risk of misinformation, duplication, or even gaps in data due to it being splintered across various locations.
+Automation in local government can ensure that services have access to this data to create more efficient processes for staff, residents, and external services (NHS, etc.).
 Not only will this improve resident experiences, but it can make the process of applying for services easier for all those involved – there will no longer need to be a trail of information requests or delays in applications.

 ‘Tell us once’ data (where data will only need to be input once by a human) will save time and effort for the residents and staff, as well as save the council money due to the saving on resources to access and store this data.